sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Heel-Turn

-Starting at 14th level, youíve figured the right turn of phrase to get just enough trust to twist the knife.
+Starting at 14th level, you√≠ve figured the right turn of phrase to get just enough trust to twist the knife.
 As an action, you may target a creature with an Intelligence of 5 or higher that can hear you and understand a language that you speak.
 The target makes a Charisma saving throw against your clever tricks save DC.
 On a failed save you may immediately make a weapon attack against the target with advantage.
 On a hit the attack becomes a critical hit.
 Once you use this feature, you cannot do so again until after you finish a long rest.

 ###### Scammer